marcdekeyser/refarch/Networking/basic2.md

-# Basic Azure Network Architecture (2 subnets)
+# Basic Azure Network Architecture (3 subnets)
 ## Overview
 Within this pattern, all components of the workload are hosted within a single virtual network.
 Network segmentation is performed only by Network Security Groups.
 2 Subnets exist:
 1. *Front-end subnet*: Used for deploying internet facing resources
+2. *Business logic subnet*: Used for hosting 'intermediate' business logic resources.
+Non-internet facing.
-2. *Back-end subnet*: used to deploy the non-internet facing resources
+3. *Back-end subnet*: used to deploy the non-internet facing resources

 Caveats:
 - Only possible if you're operating solely in a single region, since a virtual network cannot span multiple regions.